shopping for the perfect gift for a colored pencil lover can be tricky

 Affordable and versatile, you can't ask for much more!

-I teach online Copic coloring classes that combine marker with COLORED PENCIL and are perfect for any level colorer.
-Marker Painting Basics teaches art based painting techniques using markers with colored pencil texture, detail, and accents.
+I teach online Copic coloring classes that are perfect for intermediate to advanced level colorers.
+Marker Painting Workshops teach art based painting techniques using markers with colored pencil accents.

-- 15 minute Technique of the Month video provides a deep-dive look at one technique, method, or mindset
+15-20 minute technique video that provides a deep-dive look at one technique, method, or mindset

 so there you have it!